 - Uncontrollable laughter or crying

-According to the University of Washington’s Model Systems Knowledge Translation Center (MSKTC), difficulties with emotions and mood swings after a TBI typically occur due to damage to the area of the brain that controls emotion and behavior.
+According to the University of Washington’s Model Systems Knowledge Translation Center (MSKTC), difficulties with emotions and mood swings after a TBI typically occurs due to damage to the area of the brain that controls emotion and behavior.

 It’s normal for people who suffer a TBI to experience feelings of sadness, frustration, and despair.
 But if these feelings persist and begin to overwhelm someone or prevent them from recovering, they might be suffering from depression.
 Common symptoms of depression include: